ITstreet1/WHITEBoard-DevKit-C/README.md

 ## Getting started

 WHITEBoard DevKitC is a development board that can be programmed through Arduino IDE.
-In time of writing this document, there is no support for CircuitPython or MicroPython.
+In time of writing this document, there is no support from CircuitPython or MicroPython.

 ### Arduino IDE C/C++